q-viper/q-viper.github.io/_posts/2022-06-26-getting-started-with-apache-superset.md

 ![]({{site.url}}/assets/apache_superset/add_db.png)

 I am choosing a MySQL database.
-But mine MySQL connection will be little bit different than others because I will be using Superset running in WSL while my MySQL server will be running in Windows hence I should pass Network IP.
+But my MySQL connection will be a little bit different than others because I will be using Superset running in WSL while my MySQL server will be running in Windows hence I should pass Network IP.
 By default, MySQL runs in 3306.
-For using MySQL running in Windows from WSL, please follow [this blog](https://q-viper.github.io/2022/01/13/connecting-windows-mysql-from-wsl/) of mine.
+For using MySQL running in Windows from WSL, please follow [this blog]({{site.url}}/2022/01/13/connecting-windows-mysql-from-wsl/) of mine.
-* First install mysql database server along with MySQL Workbench.
+* First install MySQL database server along with MySQL Workbench.
 * Then run a query in it `create database COVID_DASHBOARD;` to create a new database where we will put our data.
-* Create a connecction as:
+* Create a connection as:

 ![]({{site.url}}/assets/apache_superset/mysql_con.png)

 * Make sure to allow data upload in this database.
-The settings can be found in Advanced>Security Section.
+The settings can be found in the Advanced>Security Section.

 ![]({{site.url}}/assets/apache_superset/allow_upload.png)

 ### Choosing Data
 * To make our data dashboard, we should have data.
-Apache Superset allows us to use data in following format.
+Apache Superset allows us to use data in the following format.

 ![]({{site.url}}/assets/apache_superset/as_data.png)